What is data streaming?

 Data Stream Examples

-Data streams can be built to capture data of all types.
-The key is to identify data that's critical to track on a real-time basis.
-Examples include location data, stock prices, IT system monitoring, fraud detection, retail inventory, sales, customer activity, and more.
+Data streams capture critical real-time data, such as location, stock prices, IT system monitoring, fraud detection, retail inventory, sales, and customer activity.

 The following companies use some of these data types to power their business activity.